lefeck/ubuntu-autoinstall-generator-tools/README.md

 ### Only download the installation package

-When you just download the installation package from the Internet, you do not have to modify the configuration file of the installation package, just specify -f
+When you just download the installation package from the Internet, you do not have to modify the configuration file of the installation package, just specify -p
 ###  Example
-first，you shoule be configure the file-name.txt of the installation packages names, for example:
+first，you shoule be configure the package-name.txt of the installation packages names, for example:
 ```text
 # Define the name of the package to be downloaded from the Internet
  net-tools